Can Antibiotics Damage Your Bones?

 One of the most commonly prescribed forms of antibiotics, fluoroquinolones, contain fluoride.
 Two popular fluoroquinolones, Cipro and Levaquin, became well-known shortly after 9/11/2001, when many people were afraid of anthrax.
 Others include ciprofloxacin, levofloxacin, and other “floxacins.”

 Fluoroquinolones should only be used for serious, potentially deadly bacterial infections, because they can really cause harm.
 You see, these antibiotics can pass through the blood-brain barrier where they can cause direct damage to your nervous system.
 They also cause widespread side effects such as retinal detachment and resulting blindness, hallucinations, kidney failure, malaise, anxiety, and depression (to name a few).
 In fact, these drugs are so toxic that their boxes are festooned with black box warnings.

 Fluoride is very harmful to bones.
-Extensive studies, such as those cited in The Missing Link which is part of the Save Our Bones Program, make a clear case for fluoride’s role in increased fracture risk.
+Extensive studies, such as those cited in The Missing Link which is part of the Osteoporosis Reversal Program, make a clear case for fluoride’s role in increased fracture risk.
 In addition, ingesting fluoride can negatively affect kidney and liver function.
 There is also research suggesting that fluoride inhibits the immune system.
 So that’s a double whammy, because…

 All Antibiotics Suppress and Damage the Immune System